victorg1991/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/24-oauth-ios.markdown

 [OAuth 2 grant types](https://oauth.net/2/grant-types/):

--   [**Authorization Code (PKCE for native apps):**](https://oauth.net/2/grant-types/authorization-code/) Redirects users to a page in their mobile browser where they must enter their credentials.
+-   [**Authorization Code (PKCE for native apps):**](https://oauth.net/2/grant-types/authorization-code/) Redirects users to a page in their mobile browser where they enter their credentials.
 Following login, the browser redirects users back to the mobile app.
-The app never accesses the credentials--it uses a token that can be easily revoked.
-User credentials therefore can't be compromised via the app.
-This type of authentication is also useful in cases where users may not want to enter their credentials in the app.
+User credentials can't be compromised via the app because it never accesses them--it uses a token that can be easily revoked.
+This is also useful if users don't want to enter their credentials in the app.
 For example, users may not want to enter their Twitter credentials directly in a 3rd-party Twitter app, preferring instead to authenticate via Twitter's official site.
 Note that the site you redirect to for authentication must have OAuth 2 implemented.

 -   [**Resource Owner Password:**](https://oauth.net/2/grant-types/password/)
     Users authenticate by entering their credentials directly in the app.